-- (1) Bargaining unit is the unit for collective bargaining for which the B.C.
-Government and Service Employees' Union is certified by the Industrial Relations Council. - (2) Basic pay means the rate of pay negotiated by the parties to this Agreement, including add-to-pay resulting from salary protection. - (3) Child is deemed to include a ward of the Superintendent of Child Welfare, or a child of a spouse. - (4) Complainant means a person who alleges that he or she has been harassed or discriminated against. - (5) Continuous employment or Continuous service means uninterrupted employment as a regular or auxiliary employee with the Northwest Community College. - (6) Day of rest in relation to an employee, means a day other than a holiday on which an employee is not ordinarily required to perform the duties of their position.
-This does not include employees on a leave of absence. - (7) Employee means a member of the bargaining unit and includes instructors who teach a course or in a program granting credit towards a certificate or diploma: - (a) Regular employee meaning an employee who is employed for work which is of a continuous full-time or continuous part-time nature; or who is employed for work which is of a continuous full-time nature and which is expected to last for a six (6) month period or longer; or an employee who has an appointment which as an average workload equivalent of fifty percent (50%) or more of a full-time annual workload on a continuous or a term basis. - (b) Auxiliary employee meaning an employee who is employed for work which is not of a continuous nature such as: - (1) seasonal positions; - (2) positions created to carry out special projects of work which is not continuous; and - (3) temporary positions created to cover employees on vacation, short-term disability leave, education leave, compassionate leave, or other leave. - (c) Substitute instructor substitute instructors as outlined in the Letter of Agreement are not categorized as auxiliary employees.
+- (1) "Bargaining unit" is the unit for collective bargaining for which the B.C.
+Government and Service Employees' Union is certified by the Industrial Relations Council. - (2) "Basic pay" means the rate of pay negotiated by the Parties to this Agreement, including add-to-pay resulting from salary protection. - (3) "Child" is deemed to include a ward of the Superintendent of Child Welfare, or a child of a spouse. - (4) "Complainant" means a person who alleges that he or she has been harassed or discriminated against. - (5) "Continuous employment" or "Continuous service" means uninterrupted employment as a regular or auxiliary employee with the Northwest Community College. - (6) "Day of rest" in relation to an employee, means a day other than a holiday on which an employee is not ordinarily required to perform the duties of their position.
+This does not include employees on a leave of absence. - (7) "Employee" means a member of the bargaining unit and includes instructors who teach a course or in a program granting credit towards a certificate or diploma: - (a) "Regular employee" meaning an employee who is employed for work which is of a continuous full-time or continuous part-time nature; or who is employed for work which is of a continuous full-time nature and which is expected to last for a six (6) month period or longer; or an employee who has an appointment which has an average workload equivalent of fifty percent (50%) or more of a full-time annual workload on a continuous or a term basis. - (b) "Auxiliary employee" meaning an employee who is employed for work which is not of a continuous nature such as: - (i) seasonal positions; - (ii) positions created to carry out special projects of work which is not continuous; and - (iii) temporary positions created to cover employees on vacation, short-term disability leave, education leave, compassionate leave, or other leave. - (c) "Substitute instructor" is an employee who is hired to substitute for a regular instructor on an occasional and infrequent basis such as one day of sickness.
+See Clause 30.9.